zoubohao/CompleteBin/README.md

 - GPU: 8 GPUs (A100-40GB)

 ## Repo Contents
 - [CompleteBin-DB](./CompleteBin-DB): The model weights and other necessary files for running CompleteBin.
+(Model weights need to download from the above link.)
 - [Src](./CompleteBin): The main code (Python) of CompleteBin.